mikeofree/sport-cal/README.md

 This project provides a small Flask-based service that generates `.ics` calendar feeds for sports schedules.
 It currently supports the NFL and NBA.
 The feeds can be used with Homepage (gethomepage.dev) or any calendar application that supports the iCal format.

-The intent of the project is to offer a simple, self-hosted method to maintain updated sports schedules without relying on external calendar hosting.

 ---

 ## Features